-Not only does it look and taste like the magic of the holidays, this fig tart can be quickly prepared ahead of time to fit with your busy party and family event schedule.
-Sweet figs and nuts (your choice) are glazed in brown sugar and seasonal liqueur and then chilled atop a delicious dairy-free chocolate ganache (and no, don’t worry, it won’t taste like coconut!).
+Not only does it look and taste like the magic of the holidays, this fig tart can also be quickly prepared ahead of time to suddenly appear in time for your next Christmas party.
+Sweet figs and your choice of nuts are glazed in brown sugar and seasonal liqueur.
+Then they’re chilled atop a delicious dairy-free chocolate ganache.
+And no, it won’t taste like coconut!

-Special Diet Notes & Options: Glazed Chocolate Fig Tart
+Special Diet Notes & Options: Glazed Fig Tart with Chocolate

-Assuming that you use the best pie crust for your dietary needs, this recipe is (or can be) dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free (choose your oil wisely), vegan, and vegetarian.
+Assuming that you use the best pie crust for your dietary needs, this recipe is (or can be) dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan, and vegetarian.

 - 1 cup packed (6 ounces) Figs (such as Blue Ribbon Orchard Choice or Sun-Maid), stemmed and halved*

 - ⅔ cup water

 - 2 tablespoons almond-, hazelnut- or orange-flavored liqueur